-Near the Grand Trianon, the queen of Louis XVI, Marie Antoinette, created an estate for herself.
-She took over a building called the “Petit Trianon” and built a number of structures including a working farm (also called the “hamlet”), which provided the palace with fresh produce, and had a nearby house and small theater.
+Near the Grand Trianon, Marie Antoinette, the queen of Louis XVI, created an estate for herself.
+She took over a building called the "Petit Trianon" and built a number of structures, including a working farm (also called the "hamlet"), which provided the palace with fresh produce, and a nearby house and small theater.

-Some of the structures in the estate have a meaning that is more difficult to understand.
-She built a “Temple of Love” which modern-day curators say can be seen from her room in the Petit Trianon.
-It features a dome propped up by nearly a dozen columns covering a statue, which shows a depiction of “Cupid cutting his bow from the club of Hercules,” Bajou writes.
+She also built a "Temple of Love," which modern-day curators say can be seen from her room in the Petit Trianon.
+It features a dome propped up by nearly a dozen columns covering a statue, which shows a depiction of "Cupid cutting his bow from the club of Hercules," Bajou writes.

-Even stranger is the “grotto,” a cave, which Marie Antoinette had constructed for herself with a moss bed, which she could lie on.
+Additionally, she built the charming "grotto," a cave that had a moss bed for Marie Antoinette to lie on.
 It had two entrances, prompting much speculation as to what went on in it.